 North Unit Gets few visitors but is well worth the journey for the 14-mile drive to the Oxbow Overlook, with its wide views into the vast and colorfully striated river canyon.
 The verdant surrounds are protected as the Little Missouri National Grassland and bison are everywhere.
 It is 68 miles north of I-94 on US 85.

-The park has three visitor centers, including the Medora visitor center, with Theodore Roosevelt's old cabin out back.
+The park has three visitor centers, including the South Unit visitor center, with Theodore Roosevelt's old cabin out back.
+The park has two simple campgrounds and free backcountry camping (permit required).

 Hikers can explore 85 miles of backcountry trails.
 For a good adventure, hike or cycle the 96-mile Maah Daah Hey Trail between the park units.
 Driving, continue north on US 85 to Fort Buford.